Reference 4.5 Command-Line Tips and Tricks

 To move the cursor to a location in a command string, Option-click where you’d like the cursor to be.

-Use the inspector to view and manage running processes, and edit window titles and background colors.
-To open the inspector, press Command-I. To send a command to a process, select it, click the action pop-up menu, then choose a command from the Signal Process Group.
+Use the inspector to view and manage running processes as well as edit window titles and background colors.
+To open the inspector, press Command-I. To send a command to a process, select it, click the action menu, then choose a command from the Signal Process Group.

 For more information about Terminal, read Terminal Help at support.apple.com/guide/terminal/welcome.